 While the beauty of a fully polished concrete surface isn’t debatable, the specifier must be aware of the unique challenges that come with polished concrete.
-When presented with an existing concrete slab, both the designer and the customer should be aware of some of the challenges that may be encountered.
+When presented with an existing concrete slab, both the designer and the customer should know they may encounter some challenges.

 Polishing existing concrete slabs

-Varying aggregate reveal – Mechanical processing will reveal varying degrees of aggregate and at different concentrations.
-With an existing slab, it’s common to have the cement fines and fine and coarse aggregate all appear within the installation.
+Mechanical processing will reveal varying degrees of aggregate and at different concentrations.
+With an existing slab, the cement fines and fine and coarse aggregate may commonly appear within the installation.

-Additionally, areas of high aggregate reveal will accompany areas where there’s little to no reveal, many times in an adjacent area.
-This is to be expected and appreciated for the unique aesthetic that’s created.
+Additionally, areas of high aggregate reveal will accompany areas with little to no reveal, many times in an adjacent area.
+You should expect and appreciated this unique aesthetic.
 Both the specifier and the customer must understand that polished concrete is not terrazzo!

-Surface imperfections – With existing slabs, the areas where there were trenches, spalls, patches and repairs made using a cementitious material will show and typically appear more pronounced in the final polished product.
+With existing slabs, the areas where there were trenches, spalls, patches and repairs made using a cementitious material will typically appear more pronounced in the final polished product.

-Ghosting – Polishing concrete where modular floor coverings were removed will result in ghosting.
-Ghosting is the result of dirt and debris migrating over time into the concrete at the modular product’s seams.
+Polishing concrete after removing modular floor coverings will result in ghosting.
+Ghosting results when dirt and debris migrate over time into the concrete at the modular product’s seams.

-The net effect is that when the concrete is polished, the grid pattern will appear in the polished surface.
+When you polish the concrete, the grid pattern will appear in the polished surface.
 Aggressive grinding won’t reduce this effect and, in many cases, makes the grid lines appear more pronounced.

-Slab curl – Slab curl occurs as a result of moisture and temperature gradients in the slab during curing and drying that results in warped edges.
-When processed, the warped edges often will show a deeper aggregate reveal than the center of the slab as more material is being removed in those areas.
+Slab curl occurs as a result of moisture and temperature gradients in the slab during curing and drying that forms warped edges.
+When processed, warped edges often will show a deeper aggregate reveal than the center of the slab as you remove more material from those areas.

 The presence of slab curl can make it challenging to achieve uniform aggregate reveal.
 This must be considered when a specific aggregate exposure is desired.

-Cracks – Dormant or nonmoving cracks in the existing concrete must be repaired from both a serviceability and safety perspective as well as to improve the final aesthetic.
-As with the other surface imperfections listed, repaired cracks can’t be processed out and will be apparent in the polished surface.
+You must repair dormant or nonmoving cracks in existing concrete from both a serviceability and safety perspective, as well as to improve the final aesthetic.
+As with the other surface imperfections listed, you can’t process out repaired cracks.
+They will be apparent in the polished surface.

-It’s critical to understand that it’s your responsibility to set expectations for the finished surface.
+It’s critical to set expectations for the finished surface.
 This is typically achieved with a 10-by-10-foot mock-up on the slab that will be polished.

-But be forewarned.
-While the mock-up can provide an estimation of the finished surface, it shouldn’t be used as a measuring stick by which the entire area to be processed is evaluated.
-In areas beyond the mock-up, it’s possible that different batch material was used and the areas were finished by different crews on different days using different finishing techniques.
+But let me forewarn you.
+While the mock-up can provide an estimation of the finished surface, it shouldn’t be used as a measuring stick to evaluate the entire area to be processed.
+In areas beyond the mock-up, the installer may have used a different batch material.
+Also different crews could have finished the areas on different days using different finishing techniques.

-These differences naturally affect how the concrete polishes and may be dramatically different than what is reflected in the mock-up.
-If the expectation is that the mock-up will be reproduced over the entire area, the floor may be rejected if it fails that test.
+These differences naturally affect how the concrete polishes.
+Consequently, it may dramatically differ from the mock-up.
+If the clients expect you to reproduce the mock-up over the entire area, they may reject the floor if it fails that test.